Click on any thumbnail to view the corresponding full-size scan. Listed above each thumbnail are any index keywords that Ross

 1368

 Summary: A Permanent zero in the 1st.
-Jacobian Matrix, i.e. incomplete joining, means that a sudden change of the variables does not
+Jacobian Matrix, i.e. incomplete joining, means that

-immediately alter the path as projected on to the other variable's axis.
+on to the other variable's axis.
 (Continued 1372)

 1369